How we developed a custom collaborative editor for our journalists at Contexte

 This article was originally published on Contexte's blog.

-It all started a year ago when this New York Times article was shared on our team's Slack channel.
+It all started a year ago when this New York Times article was shared on our tech team’s Slack channel.
 It explains how a custom collaborative editor was designed, allowing several people to work simultaneously on the same article.

 They had achieved what we’d been dreaming of.
 We quickly asked ourselves how we could adapt this solution to our situation and technical environment with our available human and financial resources.